On This Day in History: March 18

 - Soviet consultants leave Yugoslavia in the first sign of the Tito-Stalin Split.

-- Mount Vesuvius in Naples, Italy erupts killing 26 people and causing thousands to flee their homes.
+- Mount Vesuvius in Italy erupts, killing 26 people, causing thousands to flee their homes, and destroying dozens of Allied bombers.

 - The War Relocation Authority is established in the United States to take Japanese Americans into custody.